guddev99/voting-app/README.md

 # Voting Application

-This is the voting application, a simple distributed application running across multiple Docker containers.
+This is the voting application, a simple distributed application running across multiple Docker containers, which can be deployed using Docker Compose or Kubernetes.

 ## Getting Started